AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/lists-and-vectors.md

 {{ image(src="/img/lists-vs-vectors/rand-violin.svg", class="dark-filter", style="max-width:160%;margin-left:-35%;margin-right:-25%") }}

 We can see that for the largest input, the vector's distribution is significantly tighter compared to the list.
-This is to be expected; the performance of litsts depends on where exactly the element is (slowest in the middle, fastest on either end) while vectors don't care.
+This is to be expected; the performance of lists depends on where exactly the element is (slowest in the middle, fastest on either end) while vectors don't care.

 As a final benchmark I decided to repeatedly randomly remove elements until half of them remain.